 Withdrawing Your Application

-If you choose to withdraw your application before March 15, 2019, you must speak to your program advisor and submit a Program Enrollment Change Form via your applicant status portal.
+If you choose to withdraw your Global Internships application before April 3, 2020, you must speak to your program advisor and submit a Program Enrollment Change Form via your Berkeley Study Abroad application portal.
 The $400 deposit is non-refundable.

 Canceling Your Participation

 To withdraw your participation, please 1) speak to your program adviser, and 2) complete and submit a Program Enrollment Change Form via your Berkeley Study Abroad application portal by no later than 5 p.m.
 PST on April 3, 2020.
 If you cancel or withdraw your participation by April 3, 2020, you will not be charged the program fee but will still be responsible for the $400 deposit.
 Please note that if you request to withdraw your application prior to an admission decision being issued, the $400 deposit remains non-refundable.
 If you withdraw or cancel after April 3, 2020 - then you will owe the remaining program fee as well.
 Please note: Writing an email or talking to the program staff is not considered an official withdrawal request.
 Additionally, incomplete or missing confirmation forms do not qualify as an official cancellation.